Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-campaign-standard/README.md

 | Lifecycle | The Lifecycle extension is required for a profile to be registered in Campaign.
 In order to do this, you will need to implement the Lifecycle APIs.
 For more information, please read either the [Lifecycle API (Android)](https://aep-sdks.gitbook.io/docs/foundation-extensions/mobile-core/lifecycle/lifecycle-extension-in-android) or the [Lifecycle API (iOS)](https://aep-sdks.gitbook.io/docs/foundation-extensions/mobile-core/lifecycle/lifecycle-extension-in-ios) documentation. |

 {% hint style="info" %}
-The instructions to add these extensions to your mobile app are also available in Experience Platform Data Collection.
+The instructions to add these extensions to your mobile app are also available in the Data Collection UI.
 To access the installation dialog box, open your mobile property, click the **Environments** tab, and click **Install**.
 {% endhint %}

 {% tabs %}